-4.2 Household Income Levels
+5.2 Household Income Levels

 Alberta residents have the highest average and median incomes across Canada.
-The JEDI region has similar household income levels to the rest of Alberta (median household incomes in the JEDI region are \$90,543, compared to \$109,389 in Alberta).
+The JEDI region has similar household income levels to the rest of Alberta, with slightly lower median household incomes (\$88,670) compared to Alberta (\$109,389).
 The following figure illustrates the JEDI region household income distribution benchmarked by Alberta's.